stanford-rc/rse-services/_docs/services/software.md

 If you are just starting with the development of a library, we can help!
 Whether it's Python, GoLang, R, Ruby, Bash, or another language that you are using, we can help you to create your first repository from scratch.
+Examples of software work might include:

+ - Working on existing or new code bases
+ - Python 2.x to 3.x conversion
+ - C++ and Fortran Python Extensions

 ## Packages